risingwavelabs/risingwave/docs/developer-guide.md

 # Developer guide

 This guide is intended to be used by contributors to learn about how to develop RisingWave.
+The instructions about how to submit code changes are included in [Contributing guidelines](../CONTRIBUTING.md).

 If you have questions, please [create a Github issue](https://github.com/singularity-data/risingwave/issues/new/choose) or ask in the RisingWave Community channel on Slack.
 Please use the [invitation link](https://join.slack.com/t/risingwave-community/shared_invite/zt-120rft0mr-d8uGk3d~NZiZAQWPnElOfw) to join the channel.